 A postscript is an important note that should be included in your sales letter.
 You may use the postscript to save important information until the end to inform people that a deal will expire on a specific date or reveal any relevant information you want to leave people with as a final thought.

-Samples for Different Scenarios
+Sales Letter Example for Different Scenarios

-Introductory Sales Letter
+Introductory Sales Letter Example

 Natural Beauty Cosmetics,